PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-07 07:12:37
+Last updated: 2024-04-07 07:13:10
-Random Quote: Since when do vegans eat fried chicken? - Hank Schrader
+Random Quote: There's nothing more powerful than a fat girl who doesn't give a f. - Kat Hernandez